Meesho, Aequs, and Vidya Wires IPOs in 2025. Understand risks, strengths, and which IPO suits your investment goals.

 Vidya Wires :- Industrial / Commodity-Linked Stability

-Vidya Wires stands apart as a conservative, industrial-sector IPO.
-The company manufactures copper and aluminium wires and conductivity products—essential for sectors like electricals, renewable energy, motors, appliances, railways, and infrastructure.
-Demand for such products tends to be steady, driven by industrial needs, infrastructure growth, electrification, EV adoption, and energy/renewable expansion.
+Vidya Wires stands out as a conservative industrial IPO.
+The company manufactures copper and aluminium wires, essential for sectors such as electricals, renewable energy, infrastructure, and transportation.
+Demand in these industries tends to be stable, driven by long-term economic and infrastructure growth.

 Strengths & Risks: What to Watch Out For